 This should be a bit of a common sense one really and again, is all about not drawing any unwanted attention to yourself.
 Even if you look like a cross between Mr T and half of the Kardashian clan at home, it is no reason to look like an explosion in a jewelry shop when you are travelling, and I know everyone simply must travel with all of the latest tech and an entire extra pack of go pro accessories now, but it really is not a good idea to have them all on display all of the time.
 If you do, you are essentially a huge walking neon advert to every thief, pickpocket and con artist in the area.
 Leave the fancy jewelry at home and only take out your tech when you are actually using it and be mindful of how you carry it when you do.

 Bonus tip: Ladies, don’t slap me when I say this, but hide a couple of your valuables in your bra.
 (Okay, get all the double entendres out of the way, I heard them in my head as I was typing that, but I’m serious!)
 You can get specifically designed bras with secret pockets, but a bra with extra padding (with the padding taken out) works just as well, and you can easily hide some cash and your passport in a waterproof bag in there.
 Think about it, it’s probably the most difficult place to pickpocket for obvious reasons, right?
 And probably the last place any potential mugger or pickpocket will look.
-I’m not normally one to recommend money belts of any kind, in fact I hate them with a passion, but since you already have a natural one that you are wearing anyway, why not?
+I’m not normally one to recommend money belts of any kind, in fact I hate them with a passion because they are usually not very discreet, are always around your waist or neck so will be the first place any smart mugger will look (and if they are around your neck can be used as a weapon against you), but since you already have a natural one that you are wearing anyway, why not?

 Be careful with alcohol.